estiens/ghost_in_the_weights/role_based_rlhf/role_based_rlhf_post.md

 This is not inevitable.
 We can demand better.
 The demands should match the severity of the diagnosis:

+**Problem**: RLHF gatekeeps truth based on perceived status.
-1. **Mandate Pre-RLHF Model Access for Researchers**: AI companies should be required to provide base model access to public health researchers under safe harbor provisions.
-Let independent auditors compare what the weights know to what the product says.
-Let us see what's being suppressed.
+**Demand**: *Right to talk to the weights.* AI companies must provide base model access to public health researchers under safe harbor provisions.

-2. **FDA-Style Efficacy Requirements for Crisis Interventions**: Any AI-triggered intervention with greater than 1% police dispatch rate must demonstrate net mortality benefit before deployment.
-No more shipping features that route people to armed responders based on satisfaction surveys and call volume metrics.

-3. **Right to Talk to the Weights**: We need a legal and technical framework for accessing pre-aligned models.
-The compressed voice of humanity should not be locked behind a corporate chaperone.
 If a model contains evidence about the harms of an intervention, users should be able to access it without performing credentials.

+**Problem**: KPIs measure satisfaction, not survival.
-4. **Mandatory Harm Tracking with Demographic Breakdowns**: Platforms deploying crisis interventions must track and publicly report: session abandonment rates, police dispatch outcomes by race and gender identity, involuntary hold rates, and long-term mortality data linked back to the triggering interaction.
-No more measuring only the upsides.
+**Demand**: *FDA-style efficacy requirements.* Any AI-triggered intervention with greater than 1% police dispatch rate must demonstrate net mortality benefit before deployment.
+Mandatory harm tracking with demographic breakdowns: session abandonment rates, police dispatch outcomes by race and gender identity, involuntary hold rates, and long-term mortality data linked back to the triggering interaction.

+**Problem**: Design excludes affected communities.
-5. **Affected Community Governance**: Crisis intervention design must include binding decision-making power for peer survivors, not just advisory roles.
+**Demand**: *Affected community governance with veto power.* Crisis intervention design must include binding decision-making power for peer survivors, not just advisory roles.
 Trans Lifeline, the Icarus Project, and peer support networks should have veto power over features that affect their communities.

 The knowledge is there.
 The evidence is there.
 The question is whether we will build systems that surface it, or systems that suppress it.